CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Divide 450 XP equally among the characters if the party conquers the grick.

-### **9. Goblin Shrine**
+### **9. Vermkin Shrine**

-The Cragmaws have rededicated this area to Maglubiyet, the goblin and hobgoblin god, as goblins have no use for human deities.
+The Mountainmaws have rededicated this area to Maglubiyet, the Vermkin and hobVermkin god, as Vermkins have no use for human deities.

 ```
 This room, located within the northern tower of the castle, is dominated by a stone altar standing in its center, draped with bloodstained black cloth.
 On top of the altar, you find carefully arranged golden ritual implements, including a chalice, a knife, and a censer.
 Heavy curtains shroud two archways to the south.
 ```

-This shrine is presided over by Lhupo, a goblin boasting 12 hit points, and two ordinary goblins who act as his "acolytes."
+This shrine is presided over by Lhupo, a Vermkin boasting 12 hit points, and two ordinary Vermkins who act as his "acolytes."
 Though they don filthy robes over their armor, none of them possess actual divine powers, even though Lhupo claims to hear Maglubiyet communicating with him.
-In case the goblins heard the party fighting the gricks in area 8, they will hide behind the altar and attempt to spring a surprise attack on the intruders.
-If not, the three goblins kneel before the altar, deep in prayer to their malevolent god.
+In case the Vermkins heard the party fighting the gricks in area 8, they will hide behind the altar and attempt to spring a surprise attack on the intruders.
+If not, the three Vermkins kneel before the altar, deep in prayer to their malevolent god.

 The bloodstained cloth fully envelops the stone altar, with engravings of the same deities depicted in the décor of area 8 on its sides.